npm/policies/disputes.md

 ### User names

-We are extremely unlikely to transfer control of a user name, as it is totally valid to be an npm user and never publish and packages.
-If a user has not logged into their account in over 2 years, we may consider transferring a name.
+We are extremely unlikely to transfer control of a user name, as it is totally valid to be an npm user and never publish any packages: for instance, you might be part of an organization or need read-only access to private packages.
+If a user has not logged into their account in a long time, we may consider transferring a name if it is requested by a new user.

 ## Trademarks